-We DO NOT have the RECEPTORS for taking it in just because they learn to S-T-R-E-T-C-H into giving it to us – and we will have to grow and develop the capacity TO RECEIVE – and that will take time as it will for ‘the other’ to learn how to do the actions that will meet our needs.
+We DO NOT have the RECEPTORS for taking it in just because they learn to S-T-R-E-T-C-H into giving it to us.
+We have to grow and develop the capacity TO RECEIVE.
+This will take time as it will for ‘the other’ to learn how to do the actions that will meet our needs.

 The more clear you can get about your history and ‘the baggage’ you bring with you the more connecting and intimate your relationships will become.

-These are important and crucial pieces to unravel in any relationship and I encourage everyone to attend Relationship Education and do some exploring with a Relationship Specialist who understands these dynamics and will help you to uncover and change your reactive patterns.
+These are important and crucial pieces to unravel in any relationship.
+I encourage everyone to attend Relationship Education and do some exploring with a Relationship Specialist who understands these dynamics who will help you to uncover and change your reactive patterns.

-Learning the Skills and ♡TOOLS so you can act in this intentional and consciously ♡LOVE-ing way toward your partner is the greatest opportunity you have to uncover and process and heal the unresolved pain and hurt (unmet needs) from childhood for yourself, as well as for your partner, and will lead you to manifesting your soul-mate and creating life-long ♡LOVE and relationship success…..with the partner you are already have or for the singles, to attract ‘the partner of your dreams’…..
+When you learn the Skills and ♡TOOLS you can act in this intentional and consciously ♡LOVE-ing way toward your partner.
+It is the greatest opportunity you have to uncover and process and heal the unresolved pain and hurt (unmet needs) from childhood for yourself, as well as for your partner.
+It will lead you to creating life-long ♡LOVE and relationship success with the partner you already have and for the singles, to attract ‘the partner of your dreams’ and manifesting your soul-mate…